Skip to content

 Pierre Alexandre SCHEMBRI

-Owner @ Advanced Stack
+Principal @ Advanced Stack

 In the late 90s, I moved quickly away from Quick Basic on to C and C++.
 I started developing small 3D games using OpenGL in 2002.
 I've always been intrigued by system-level programming and the concept of threads, which led me to explore Linux in depth, including building it from scratch in 2005 with LFS.